mckunkel/clas12docs/OfflineSoftware/source/gemc/runningGemc.rst

 .. note::

- By default the torus map has e- outbending.
+ By default the torus map has e- out-bending.
 So in order to have e- in-bending the torus field has to be scaled by -1 (done in the clas12 gcard).

 gemc options